mathias-sm/LanguageOfGeometry/code/whitePaper.md

 #### What is intuitive

- * A `Number` is a number : simple operations are resolved, a single value is defined so far and this is `pi`.
+ * A `Num` is a number : simple operations are resolved, a single value is defined so far and this is `pi`.

     If you think we need more operations tell me or make a pull request, if it's